+===== CHANGE 4 =====

 5.5.7 Reference computation of SDR metrics

+Clause 5.5.3 specifies that all metrics are computed with 10 bit precision.
+8 bit to 10 bit upconversion is perfomed with HDRConvert tool [67] with the following parameter specified:

+ScaleOnly=1

+NOTE: in HDRMetrics v22 upconversion of video seuqences with sample values outside of standard video range is not implemented according to clause 5.5.3 and is expected to be implemented in a future release of HDRTools.

 Computation of PSNR(Y), PSNR(U) and PSNR(V) metrics as defined in clause 5.5.3 is performed with HDRMetrics tool [67] with the following parameters specified:

 EnablePSNR=1